jamilr/fashionScraper/README.md

 -q -- if previous parameter, m, has a value - limited, then q tells the scraper what number of products to scrape for the retailer's web-site.
 For instance, if q is 20, then, for every category listed in c parameter, there is going to be 20 products scraped from the retailer's web-site.

 -d -- the type of database to use for storing scraper's results.
-Three options are available for the parameter - sql, mongo, cassandra.
+Three options are available for the parameter - sql, mongo, cassandra

-# The Road Map

-1. Enabling full-text search with ElasticSearch integration
-2. Enhancing search using fashion featsures (e.g. "coats with leather strap") using Natural Language Processing
-3. Fashion product tagging by introducing SVM-based classification